Skip to main content

 A surfer riding a large wave at Narrabeen Beach.

-Large waves make North Narrabeen Beach a draw for surfers.Photo credit: Thiago Mancini / Shutterstock
+Large waves draw surfers to North Narrabeen Beach in Sydney.Photo credit: Thiago Mancini / Shutterstock

 Northern Sydney’s Narrabeen Beach is a surfing reserve.